As always, Rush Limbaugh behind this, the Golden EIB microphone.

 Bush is incompetent, should have taken Saddam Hussein out, stopped halfway there.

-These guys were trying to overcome the image of Liberal Democrats as soft on usage of military and this kind of thing.
+These guys were trying to overcome the image of liberal Democrats as soft on usage of military and this kind of thing.

-But the point of this is, you know, Al Gore's out there uh talking about how Bush lied.
+But the point of this is, you know, Al Gore's out there talking about how Bush lied.

 He's joining the Democrat chorus.